Risa Vetri Ferman

-Risa Vetri Ferman (born April 5, 1965) is judge of the Court of Common Pleas in Montgomery County, and was formerly District Attorney of Montgomery County, Pennsylvania.
-Before winning election as the county's prosecutor, Ferman worked for 15 years in the Montgomery County District Attorney's Office.
-In November 2007, she became the first woman elected District Attorney in Montgomery County.
+Risa Vetri Ferman (born April 5, 1965) is the judge of the Court of Common Pleas in Montgomery County, Pennsylvania, and was formerly District Attorney of the same county.
+After working for 15 years in the Montgomery County District Attorney's Office, in November 2007, she became the first woman elected District Attorney in Montgomery County.
 In 2011, Ferman won re-election and began her second term as District Attorney in January 2012.
 She is the daughter of Barbara and Sal Vetri, and sister of restaurateur Marc Vetri and television director and producer Adam Vetri.

 Biography

 Youth and education

 Risa Vetri Ferman was born in Philadelphia and raised in Abington Township in Montgomery County, Pennsylvania.
 She is the daughter of Barbara and Sal Vetri.
-In her early life, Ferman worked for her father's jewelry store, Crown Jewels and Dazzles, which operated with 35 storefronts and mall kiosks across Philadelphia, Delaware and New Jersey for 30 years.
+In her early life, Ferman worked for her father's jewelry store, which operated 35 storefronts and mall kiosks across Philadelphia, Delaware and New Jersey for 30 years.

 She graduated from Abington Senior High School in 1983 and attended the University of Pennsylvania in Philadelphia, graduating in 1987.
-After enrolling in the evening program at Widener University School of Law in 1990, she interned for the United States Attorney's Office in 1991.
-Ferman graduated from Widener University School of Law in 1992 with a Juris Doctor and was admitted to the bar in Pennsylvania and New Jersey in 1992.
+While enrolled in the evening program at Widener University School of Law in 1990, she interned for the United States Attorney's Office in 1991.
+Ferman graduated from Widener Law in 1992 with a Juris Doctor and was admitted to the bars of Pennsylvania and New Jersey in 1992.
 She was admitted to practice before the United States District Court for the Eastern District of Pennsylvania in 2006, and the United States Supreme Court in 2000.
 In 1993, Ferman began working as a prosecutor for the Montgomery County District Attorney's Office.

 Early legal career

-Ferman began work as a prosecutor in 1993 and rose to Captain of Sex Crime and the Child Abuse.
+Ferman began work as a prosecutor in 1993 and rose to Captain of Sex Crime and Child Abuse.
 She has specialized in the prosecution of homicide, child abuse, sexual assault and domestic violence cases.
-In 2002, Ferman was selected to serve as First Assistant District Attorney, second in command to then District Attorney Bruce Castor Jr. In this position, Ferman supervised the county detective bureau and oversaw all homicide cases.
-In November 2007, Ferman ran for District Attorney of Montgomery County.
+In 2002, Ferman was selected to serve as First Assistant District Attorney, second in command to then-District Attorney Bruce Castor Jr. In this position, she supervised the county detective bureau and oversaw all homicide cases.

 2007 Montgomery County District Attorney election

-In 2007, Ferman ran as a Republican candidate for the District Attorneys seat against Democrat Peter C. Amuso Ferman won the election and received the highest vote count of any candidate on the ballot in 2007.
-She was elected in November 2007 as the first female District Attorney of Montgomery County and assumed office January 2008.
+In 2007, Ferman ran for the District Attorneys seat against Democrat Peter C. Amuso.
+Ferman won the election and received the highest vote count of any candidate on the ballot in 2007.
+She was elected in November 2007 as the first female District Attorney of Montgomery County and assumed office in January 2008.